dmbarbour/glas/docs/GlasDesign.md

 ### Application Layer

-I'm tentatively developing a 'proc' program model (in [Glas Applications](GlasApps.md)) for expressing transaction machines, with some design considerations to simplify several optimizations related to incremental computing, parallelism, concurrency, distributed evaluation, and transaction fusion.

-Once developed, this program model might be evaluated via 'glas --run', compiled to executable binary then extracted, or deterministically simulated within a glas program for compile-time computations.

-In any case, glas system is not stuck forever with the 'prog' program model and its foibles.
-Performance is one reason we might develop alternative program models.
+The glas system is not forever stuck with the 'prog' program model and its foibles.
+It is feasible to extend the glas command line to support other program models for 'glas --run'.
+As a concrete example, I'm developing a 'proc' model for transaction machine applications to better optimize incremental computing and concurrency.
+However, this is a solution to pursue mostly where accelerators are awkward (e.g. due to relationship with effects).

 ## Thoughts